Welcome to the Course Creators Academy own_icon

 And over time, these conditions tend to become less favorable, not better.

-We want to make it clear that it's our responsibility to not have read the terms and conditions upfront, so we recommend whatever platform that you choose to fully understand the conditions and do enough due diligence to fully know what to expect as revenue.
+We want to make it clear that it's our responsibility to not have read the terms and conditions upfront, so we recommend whatever platform you choose to fully understand the conditions and do enough due diligence to fully know what to expect as revenue.

 Nevertheless, realizing that the actual price was much lower than expected was quite a disappointment for us.
 All of a sudden, what looked like a nice 6 fix-figure business became instead a rather low income (in our country).